Louis3112/mongodb_pelayanan_mm/README.md

 For further information, there is a report written in *Bahasa Indonesia* that you can read from.

 Tbh, i wanted to upgrade the project to include GUI for better experience.
 But, due to deadline and other commitments, i wasn't able to do that.
+*The main file is on src/main/java/com/example* (i wanted to move the folders, but afraid the program will error)

 ## :arrow_forward: **Installation and Usage**
 To install this project, please proceed these steps: